First-Year Admission is Competitive

 - Submit an official transcript from all colleges attended.

 If you did NOT attempt or earn college credit after high school graduation:

-- Apply using the freshman application.
+- Apply using the online first-year application.

 - Submit an official high school transcript.

 - You are not required to submit an essay or a standardized test score (SAT or ACT).

 - You are also not required to meet the fourth unit of math requirement indicated above.